kenrogers/sbtc-starter/README.md

 ## Borrowing

-Now let's borrow some sBTC as this same user.
+Now let's borrow 100,000 sats of sBTC as this same user.

 `(contract-call?
-'ST1PQHQKV0RJXZFY1DGX8MNSNYVE3VGZJSRTPGZGM.lagoon borrow u10000)`
+'ST1PQHQKV0RJXZFY1DGX8MNSNYVE3VGZJSRTPGZGM.lagoon borrow u100000)`

 If you look at that function, this will set a block interaction time and calculate any already owed interest.